 The Jolie-Pitts gave this name to a daughter, but they weren’t the first to use it.
 A Biblical place name, as well as the site of a Civil War battle, Shiloh has seen sparing use for years.
 It offers a great meaning: tranquil.

 The name of a famous Danish astronomer, stands-out Tycho shortens to fits-in Ty.

 Once relatively common, Roscoe has become rare, but might qualify as a neglected gem.

 A surname name that brings to mind American landscape painter Winslow Homer, this name feels a little less serious than Winston.

 What are your favorite boy names ending in o?
-Are there any on this list that you would consider?

 First published on October 16, 2015, this post was revised substantially and re-posted on May 7, 2020.